zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] is *not*
 # [fit] UIKit 2

-^Lesson number one.
+^Lesson number one: SwiftUI is not UIKit 2

-^Great, let's get rid of the big one right away.
+^We start with a big one right away.

 ---